seznam/ima/packages/testing-library/README.md

 Configure shared integration hooks through `setImaTestingLibraryClientConfig({ integration: { ... } })`. `initImaApp` also accepts per-call `initSettings`, `initBindApp`, `initServicesApp`, and `initRoutes` overrides.
 Map `^app/main$` in Jest when the application entry is not available at the default path.

+`initImaApp` boots and listens without navigating.
+Set the initial URL before boot so services see the correct location, then use IMA's `routeClientApp` for initial navigation.
+Subsequent navigations can use `app.oc.get('$Router').route(path)`.
+Import queries from `@testing-library/dom` to avoid registering unit-test React cleanup for a suite-scoped application.

 Configure the environment through `setImaTestingLibraryServerConfig({ environment })` in the Jest config.
 It defaults to `test` and is passed as `environmentName` to `createIMAServer`, so it takes precedence over shell variables and earlier server imports without changing `process.env`.

 **Important:** always `await clearImaApp(app)` in `afterAll`/`afterEach`.
-It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped timers, `console.assert`, `window.scrollTo`, and all AOP hooks.
+It unlistens the router, awaits page-manager destruction before unmounting the page, clears the object container, and restores the wrapped timers, `console.assert`, `window.scrollTo`, and all AOP hooks.
 It also removes listeners registered through the application's `$Window.bindEventListener`, while preserving React's document-level listeners.
 Directly registered native listeners must be removed by their owner during teardown.
 Forgetting cleanup will leak state into subsequent tests.

 ## Usage